Flag Hardy space theory on Heisenberg groups and applications: Introduction

 \subsection{Plan of the paper}

-In Section \ref{sec:prelim}, we discuss the geometry of the Heisenberg group, and prove or summarise some preliminary results.
-In Section \ref{sec:atomic}, we examine the definitions of the atomic Hardy space in considerable detail, and then show that the (usually sublinear) operators that define the other Hardy spaces are all bounded on the atomic space, thereby proving one half of many of the equivalences of Theorem \ref{thm:main1}.
-In Section \ref{sec:Lusin}, we examine the definition of the area function Hardy space in more detail and complete the proof that $\areaHardy(\Hn) = \atomHardy(\Hn)$.
-In Section \ref{sec:sqfn}, we examine the definition of the square function Hardy spaces in more detail and complete the proof that $\ctssqfnHardy(\Hn) = \dissqfnHardy(\Hn) = \atomHardy(\Hn)$.
-In Section \ref{sec:maximal-Hardy-spaces}, we examine the various maximal function Hardy spaces.
-It is clear, or we have already shown that
+In Section \ref{sec:prelim}, we discuss the Heisenberg group, and prove or summarise some preliminary results.
+In Section \ref{sec:atomic}, we examine the definition of the atomic Hardy space in detail, and show that the (usually sublinear) operators that define the other Hardy spaces are all bounded on the atomic space, thereby proving one half of many of the equivalences of Theorem A. In Section \ref{sec:Lusin}, we consider the definition of the area function Hardy space and conclude that $\areaHardy(\Hn) = \atomHardy(\Hn)$.
+In Section \ref{sec:sqfn}, we study the square function Hardy spaces in detail and complete the proof that $\ctssqfnHardy(\Hn) = \dissqfnHardy(\Hn) = \atomHardy(\Hn)$.
+In Section \ref{sec:maximal-Hardy-spaces}, we examine the maximal function Hardy spaces.
+At this point, we know that